kierandidi/kdidi_webpage/tools/_posts/2022-09-26-obsidian_zotero.md

 Then you will need to install the BetterBibTex addon from [GitHub](https://github.com/retorquere/zotero-better-bibtex/releases/tag/v6.7.23) to make it integrate seamlessly with Obsidian.
 After downloading the .xpi file from GitHub, go to Zotero and follow [these installation instructions](https://retorque.re/zotero-better-bibtex/installation/).

+## Zotero Storage

+By default, Zotero comes with 300 MB of online storage space for your references and associated documents.
+Since this is not a lot you will probably run quickly out of space.
+From my perspective there are three main ways to resolve this problem:

+1. **Do nothing**.
+If you online use Zotero on one device and do not need to cross-sync your data between devices, it is enough to have all your data on your local device.
+In my case, however, I wanted to sync my references and papers between my laptop and tablet to enable handwritten annotations and therefore needed to find a different solution.
+2. **Buy Zotero storage**.
+Zotero offers [different storage plans](https://www.zotero.org/storage) for a monthly fee.
+If you want to have your files in the Zotero storage, this can be a good option.
+I however wanted to work with my own cloud storage solution to make annotations on my tablet easier and therefore needed to find a different solution.
+3. **Use your own cloud storage**.
+Zotero offers the option to use your own cloud storage solution (e.g. Dropbox, Google Drive, OneDrive) to store your files.
+This is the option I went for.
+There are great resources out there that explain how to do it, for example [this video](https://www.youtube.com/watch?v=fEChje5xgQw).
+I now sync my files to my university OneDrive and can access these papers from both my laptop and my tablet.
+On my tablet I sync between OneDrive and GoodNotes, which allows me to annotate the papers with my Apple Pencil.
+Once I annotated something, I just sync it back to OneDrive and it will be available on my laptop as well.

 ## Installing Obsidian

 Similar to Zotero, just install Obsidian via [their website](https://obsidian.md/download).
 Once you have this, there are a million options on how to customize it and make it work with Zotero.
 I linked some example workflows in my [setup post](https://kdidi.netlify.app/blog/tools/2022-09-17-mac-setup-copy/), but will only present the one I settled on here.